Leafwing-Studios/fop-rules/docs/rules/combat/round-and-turns.md

 Particularly powerful monsters tend to take multiple turns per round; these must all be completed before the round can advance.

-{infobox-start}
-**Choosing turn order**
-The order in which your turns are taken is typically not of tremendous tactical importance from combat-to-combat.
-You can speed up play by sticking to a standard turn order for your party, in which your frontline acts before your backline, or simply using the arrangement of players around the table.
-{infobox-end}

 ## Surprise Rounds
 Sometimes, one side gets the jump on the other, either by hiding or suddenly lashing out with violence.
 When this happens, prepare the turn order like normal.
 During the first round, creatures which were surprised skip their turn.